peteroupc/peteroupc.github.io/randomgendoc.md

      |      - beta: Early rejection parameter ("portkey" two-coin factory).
      |        Returns 0 immediately with probability 1 - beta.
      |
+     |  twofacpower(fbase, fexponent)
+     |      Bernoulli factory B(p, q) => B(p^q).
+     |      Based on algorithm from (Mendo 2019),
+     |      but changed to accept a Bernoulli factory
+     |      rather than a fixed value for the exponent.
+     |      To the best of my knowledge, I am not aware
+     |      of any other work that presents this exact
+     |      Bernoulli factory.
+     |      - fbase, fexponent: Functions that return 1 if heads and 0 if tails.
+     |        The first is the base, the second is the exponent.
+     |
      |  zero_or_one(self, px, py)
      |      Returns 1 at probability px/py, 0 otherwise.
      |